raoul2000/yii2-workflow/guide/workflow-creation.md

 ## Metadata

 Ok, we are now able to create workflows !
 We can define statuses and transitions between them.
 As you you can see, the minimum attributes for a status is its *id* and optionally we can set a *label*, but that's all.
-Well, that not a lot.
+Well, that's not a lot.
 What if I need to add more properties to my statuses ?
-Like for instance is could be nice to associate a color with each status, and display this color to the user.
+Like for instance it could be nice to associate a color with each status, and display this color to the user (users like colors).
 The solution is *metadata*.

 The *metadata* allows you to add almost any attribute not only to statuses, but also to workflow and transition.
 Let's see that on an example where we are going to add a *color* and an *icon* metadata to the *published* status.